Exclusive: Carmakers forced back to bigger engines in new emissions era

 Carmakers that have spent a decade shrinking engine capacities to meet emissions goals are now being forced into a costly U-turn, industry sources said, as more realistic on-the-road testing exposes deep flaws in their smallest motors.

-Renault (RENA.PA), General Motors (GM.N) and VW are preparing to enlarge or scrap some of their best-selling small car engines over the next three years, the people said.
+Renault, General Motors and VW are preparing to enlarge or scrap some of their best-selling small car engines over the next three years, the people said.
 Other manufacturers are expected to follow, with both diesels and gasolines affected.

 The reversal makes it even harder to meet carbon dioxide (CO2) targets and will challenge development budgets already stretched by a rush into electric cars and hybrids.